Motoki878/Network-Quantifications/README.md

    (b) shoes the difference of ratios of FVS for excitatory or inhibitory neurons within individual layers.

 -----------------
-# To generate figure 7c
+# To generate basic data for drawing figure 7c

    addpath(genpath('./'));
    fig7c